Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 I have prepared a [short video](https://youtu.be/gqa59TkMH1w) that demonstrates this entire process.

+###  Research

+Your research findings should be included as comments in the `assignment2.py` file, or in the README.
+Your research should include **links to any websites or external resources** that you used.
+You should bring any **books** you used to code review for inspection.

 ### Completing the Assignment

 Once the code is considered complete, you will use a new feature to define the final version of your code: tag your commit 'final' when you have completed the assignment.